-- 1. 1.
-Provide all documentation that demonstrates applicable documents demonstrating information about the institution's calendar, as well as its policies on grading, admissions, academic program requirements, DEI training, discrimination incident report, tuition and, fees, and refund-policies. - 2.
-2. Provide evidence of all communication that accurately represents the COM's accreditation status.
-This communication must include information mregarding how to contact COCA.
+- 1. Provide all applicable documents demonstrating information about the institution's calendar, grading, admissions, academic program requirements, discrimination incident report, tuition, fees and refund policies. - 2.
+Provide evidence of all communication that accurately represents the COM's accreditation status.
+This communication must include information regarding how to contact COCA.

-Element 12.7: Public Notification of and Opportunity to Comment
+Element 12.7: Public Notification and Opportunity to Comment

-A COM that is not affiliated with a parent institution must must seek third-party comments addressing the quality of the COM's educational program prior to the completion of a comprehensive or focused review by the COCA.
+A COM must seek third-party comments addressing the quality of the COM's educational program prior to the completion of a comprehensive or focused review by the COCA.
 The notice must include information regarding how the public can contact the COCA directly.